satish1901/bisque-dev/docs/guides/rancher2_bisque_openstack.md

 ```
 - You will have rancher accessible at https://bisque-dev-01.cyverse.org:8443 if everything goes fine

+We will setup a custom RKE Kubernetes cluster using the remaining nodes/instances and dedicate this for rancher master server.

 ------------------------

 #### D. Setup Cluster [RKE/custom-nodes](https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/)

+- Access the admin interface at https://bisque-dev-01.cyverse.org:8443 for cluster management
 - Create a cluster and name it "bq-cluster"
 - Use Calico for the CNI network layer
 - Choose custom cloud provider leveraging k8s